angular/angular/aio/content/guide/animations.md

 ### Boolean values in transitions

-If a trigger contains a Boolean value as a binding value, then this value can be matched using a `transition()` expression that compares `true` and `false`, or `1` and `0`.
+If a trigger contains a boolean value as a binding value, then this value can be matched using a `transition()` expression that compares `true` and `false`, or `1` and `0`.

+>**<div [ @openClose ]= 'open ? true : false' > … </div>**

-In this example, the HTML template binds a `<div>` element to a trigger named `openClose`, with a status expression of `open`, with possible values of `true` and `false`.
+In the code snippet above, the HTML template binds a `<div>` element to a trigger named `openClose`, with a status expression of `open`, with possible values of `true` and `false`.
 This is an alternative to the practice of simply creating two named states of open and close.

->**<div [ @openClose ]= 'open ? true : false' > … </div>**

 In the component code, under the `@Component` metadata under the `animations:` property, when the state evaluates to `true`, meaning "open" in this case, the associated HTML element's height is a wildcard style or default, basically saying to use whatever height the element already had before the animation started.
 When the element is "closed", the element animates to a height of 0, which basically makes it invisible.